What does it take to be a leader? Many of us get uncomfortable at the thought of “leading.”

 Who me?
 I’m not a leader.
 I’m just me… Just.

 Welcome to our first article in the three part series on Overcoming Fear of Leadership.
 Be sure to check out all three to get some great tools!
+As well as potentially checking out something like this infographic from the USC blog covering leadership skills in the new digital information age!

 Many of us see leaders only as people who facilitate meetings, speak in front of groups, and manage teams of people.
 We have reserved the term “leader” for only the most impressive people we look up to, and they often have other titles, such as “President” or “CEO,” associated with them.
 We build the accomplishments of these people up in our minds to being something unattainable to “ordinary” people.
 We place our leaders on a pedestal, and in the process we lower our own self-image by comparing ourselves with our heroes.